TeXShop/import-releases/README.md

+A bunch of tools for maintaining the TeXShop/TeXShop repository.

+### texshop-scan.py
-These tools monitor the TeXShop website for changes, in particular, for new source code releases.
-When a new release is detected, it is downloaded, extracted, and imported into my TeXShop git repository, as a new commit.
-The commit is then tagged, and finally everything is pushed.
+This tool scans the TeXShop website for changes, in particular, for new source code releases.
+When a new release is detected, it is downloaded.

+### import-zips.py
+With the import-zips.py tool, one can import a bunch of ZIP files containing TeXShop releases into a git repository.